UWCCDL/PTSD/README.md

 The following parameters can be set for each simulation:

+* __PTEV__ The "emotional" value of a traumatic memory.
+It can be set to either a number or to a list of numbers; in the latter case, the simulations will loop over the given values.

 * __PTES__ The degree of similarity between the traumatic event and all the other events in memory.
+It can be set to either a number 0
+  <= n <=1, or to a list of numbers 0<= n <= 1; in the latter case,
+  the simulations will loop over the given values.
 Similarity is controlled by selecting the slot values for the PTE from a different set.
 If similarity is 1.0, then all the slots of the PTE will come from the same set of slot values as the other events.
 If _PTES_ = 0.0, on the other hand, the slots will come from a different set.

 * __num_slots__ The number of slots in each chunk.
 These slots will be named `slot1`, `slot2` ... `slotN`.